 - After driving #44 for RPM in 2009, A.J.
 Allmendinger moved to the famous #43 for the 2010-2011 seasons.
 ‘Dinger earned 18 top 10 finishes in 2 years and 72 races before moving to Penske Racing in 2012.

 - Following Allmendinger’s departure to Penske, Aric Almirola was hired in 2012 to drive the #43.
 Almirola’s best season so far was 2014 where he earned 7 top 10s and 1 win at Daytona exactly 30 years after Richard Petty won his 200th race.
 This win punched Aric’s ticket into the 2014 Chase for the Sprint Cup.
 2015 did not have the same outright success for the #43 team, though Almirola did earn 3 top 5 and 6 top 10 finishes while improving on his average finish compared to the previous year.
 2016 seemed to be a step back for the #43 team as they earned only 1 top 10 all season.
 The main culprit for this regression seems to be the in-house chassis made by Richard Petty Motorsports in 2016.
-Aric has made 179 starts in the number to date and will to return to #43 in 2017.
-With 18 more starts in the number Almirola will surpass John Andretti as the driver with the most 2nd most starts in car #43, however he will still be 928 starts short of overtaking The King .
+After the 2017, Aric surpassed John Andretti as the driver with the second most starts in car #43 with 208.

 - Jim Paschal was one of the first Petty Enterprises drivers to not actually be named Petty.
 He drove the Petty Powered #41 & #42 in many races, and even had a few starts in #43 back in the 1960s.
 He started 12 races in #43 and earned 2 wins driving the number.